 Julius Cesar Catapang from Antipolo, Rizal shares the same scenario with some of the college students whose patience were tested in enrolling.
 But what adds up to his story is that before stepping into the tertiary level, he waited and prayed to be enrolled in a university.

-Julius first dreamt to be a seaman for he believe that it will be the avenue to help his family.
+Julius first dreamt to be a seaman for he believes that it will be the avenue to help his family.
 But because they are financially unstable, he didn’t pursue going to a maritime school.

 Both of his parents have no stable jobs.
-His father does sideline in an accounting firm and his mother accepts an on-call laundry work.
-According to them, most of the time the money they earned area just an addition for their expenses at home.
+His father does a sideline in an accounting firm and his mother accepts an on-call laundry work.
+According to them, most of the time the money they earned are just an addition for their expenses at home.
 Most of their house expenses are supported by his sister who works abroad.

 Journey at School

 It is a tough one for Julius.
-He experienced being on the verge of being out of school because he was waiting for his family to have an enough amount of money to pay for his tuition fees.
-He became a part of late enrollees, and also experienced going to school with no allowance or project at hand.
+He experienced being on the verge of being out of school because he was waiting for his family to have enough amount of money to pay for his tuition fees.
+He became a part of late enrollees and also experienced going to school with no allowance or project at hand.

 But it never withered Julius’ hopes that he can finish his studies.
 Through the help of the Child Sponsorship program of CFC-ANCOP, he got enrolled in the University of Rizal System under a two year-course, Computer System Technology.
-He may not be in the path of turning wheels on the ocean but he found his self, appreciating the course.
+He may not be on the path of turning wheels on the ocean but he found his self, appreciating the course.
 He graduated this year and aims to continue his studies to where the course is laddered, the BS Information Technology program, on the next three years.